sunileman/cloudbreak-recipes/README.md

 <b>Setup NiFi user on HDP for Hive Streaming/b><br>
 Scripts sets up nifi user, creates appropriates directories in hdfs, and sets ACL for hive warehouse directory.
-This this the nifi user will fail to stream data into hive.  this is for unsecured poc cluster.
+Without this the nifi user will fail to stream data into hive.  this is for unsecured poc cluster.